Photo by Jörg Braukmann

 Price: €120–280/night | Location: Budapester Straße 40, Charlottenburg

-The 25hours Bikini Berlin has the most extraordinary hotel position in the city — the building directly overlooks the Berlin Zoo (the oldest zoo in Germany, with the hippopotamus house, the most architecturally extraordinary zoo building in Europe), and the “jungle rooms” face directly into the zoo landscape.
+The 25hours Bikini Berlin has one of the most unusual hotel positions in the city — the building directly overlooks the Berlin Zoo (the oldest zoo in Germany, with the hippopotamus house among the most architecturally striking zoo buildings in Europe), and the “jungle rooms” face directly into the zoo landscape.
 The rooftop bar (the Monkey Bar) has the most dramatic view of the zoo and the Tiergarten beyond.
-An extraordinary and genuinely unusual hotel experience.
+A genuinely unusual hotel experience.

 Boutique: Kreuzberg and Mitte